NoelDeMartin/ramen/README.md

 Another problem with authentication is that using DPoP users have to log in again after refreshing the page.
 This is not an issue per-se, and the application will remind users of their last login url.
 But it's not great UX.
 This is [a known issue](https://github.com/inrupt/solid-client-authn-js/issues/423) in Inrupt's library.

-Other than that, everything else should work properly with any Solid server.
+Other than that, everything should work properly with any Solid server.

 The application has been tested with the following implementations:

 - [Node Solid Server](https://github.com/solid/node-solid-server): The app has been tested and works properly with `v5.2.2` and `v5.6.0`.
 - [Enterprise Solid Server](https://inrupt.com/products/enterprise-solid-server/): The app has been tested and works properly, however I wasn't able to detect that the server supports DPoP so I ended up [hard-coding the domains in the code](https://github.com/NoelDeMartin/ramen/blob/main/src/services/Auth.ts#L26).
 Any other deployments of this server will probably fail when logging in.